ArchitectAK/Learning-Node.js/README.md

 ### 3. Reading and Writing files

-- Reading from files
+- Reading from files - reading file from file system sample is [here](./reading-writing-files/readFiles/).
-- Access directories
+- Access directories - reading directories from file system sample is [here](./reading-writing-files/access-directories/accessDir.js).
-- Write to a file
+- Write to a file -